Atlanta for the 99%

 Despite Atlanta’s legacy as a leader in the Civil Rights Movement, our city still has one of the highest racial wealth gaps in the country.
 Many of the regressive policies we experience in the South today are remnants from the racist Jim Crow era which aimed to keep working people segregated and divided.
 We need to put in the work to reverse hundreds of years of institutional racism that still shape our City’s policies and practices today.

-Atlanta’s early housing and infrastructure policies were shaped by this segregationist agenda, which displaced thousands of Black Atlanta residents in the 1960s to construct the highway that still divides our city.
-We have a chance now to reverse course on these regressive policies and gentrification initiatives, and invest in housing and infrastructure projects which prevent displacement in historically Black neighborhoods, and keep housing affordable for long-time residents.
+Atlanta’s early housing and zoning policies were shaped by this segregationist agenda, which displaced thousands of Black Atlanta residents in the 1960s to construct the highway that still divides our city.
+We have a chance now to reverse course on these regressive policies and gentrification initiatives, and invest in housing and infrastructure projects which prevent displacement in historically Black neighborhoods, and keep housing affordable for everyone.

-Finally, it’s no secret how systemic racism in policing has led to the murder of countless Black and brown Americans across the nation — from Rayshard Brooks to Sandra Bland, and so many others.
-We need to address the root causes of police violence, stop criminalizing Black Atlantans, and invest in public safety options which keep everyone safe.
+Finally, it’s no secret how systemic racism in policing has led to the police murder of countless Black and brown Americans across the nation — from Rayshard Brooks to Sandra Bland, and so many others.
+At the same time, the Trump administration is waging a full-on attack of our immigrant neighbors and deploying ICE into our communities.
+Instead of militarized policing or criminalization of our Black and brown neighbors, we deserve public safety programs that keep everyone safe.

 Public Health & Safety